fmontesi/soap-website/midos2019/README.md

-# ACM SAC 2018 - SOAP Track
+# ACM MIDOS 2018 - SOAP Track

-This is the repository for the website of the SOAP track at the ACM SAC 2018 conference.
+This is the repository for the website of the MIDOS track at the ACM SAC 2019 conference.